 In short, here are the circumstances where being a growth investor makes sense:

-So, if you are a younger investor who can take on more risk, or if you're an individual with fewer responsibilities, investing primarily in growth stocks would make sense.
-Moreover, if you're investing in a stock because you believe it will disrupt the industry, or because the company is innovative (i.e. Apple), then this may net you more in gains than a good dividend-paying stock.
+Therefore, if you're a younger investor who can take on more risk, investing primarily in growth stocks would make sense.
+Moreover, if you're investing in a stock because you believe it will disrupt the industry, or because the company is innovative (i.e., TSLA), then this may net you more in gains than a good dividend-paying stock.

 Finally, especially for long-term growth investors, there is a substantial tax advantage here, as dividend-investors have to pay the qualified dividend tax rate (more for REIT dividends) on any dividends they receive.
 Growth investors, on the other hand, only pay taxes when they realize their gains.
-Moreover, if these gains are realized in a tax-advantaged account, such as a Roth IRA, then you will not have to pay any taxes on these gains.
+Moreover, if these gains are realized in a tax-advantaged account, such as a Roth IRA, then you will not have to pay any taxes on these gains (after you turn 59 1/2 years old).

-When you invest in dividend stocks you are focusing on generating income, or a consistent cash flow stream.
+Investors primarily in dividend stocks to generate income, or a consistent and growing cash flow stream.
 Therefore, dividend investors are earning cash regardless of whether a stock goes up or down.
 This is obviously different than growth investors, as growth investors are focused on capital appreciation rather than cash flow.

 Dividend stocks are typically more established and focus a lot of their attention towards their existing operations.
 This does not mean dividend stocks are not growing (as the dividend growth investment strategy requires).
 What this really means, is that dividend-paying companies are large enough that they can take a portion of their earnings and pay it forward to their shareholders.

-So, if you purchase $1000 worth of a dividend stock, this price may go up or down.
+To elaborate, if you purchase $1000 worth of a dividend stock, this price may go up or down.
 Regardless if it goes up or down, you'll still be receiving cash quarterly (more or less) ever year.
-This cash component should also grow and compound on itself as you reinvest the dividends you receive until you sell your shares or the company stops paying dividends.
+This cash component will also grow and compound on itself as you reinvest the dividends you receive, and will only cease if you sell your shares or if the company stops paying dividends.

-The best dividend-paying companies will also continue to pay out dividends through recessions, although some will cut or reduce the dividend they payout.
+The best dividend-paying companies will also continue to issue dividends through recessions, although some will cut or reduce the dividend they payout.
 Here are four reasons why this may be the case:

-This is because dividend players are more stable and do not crash as hard, in general, as growth stock companies.
+This is because dividend players are more stable and do not crash as hard, in general, when compared to most growth stock companies.
 More often than not, dividend-paying companies are blue-chip stocks with multinational brands, and are usually well-diversified within their industry.
 Growth stocks, on the other hand, are generally more volatile, risky, and may be reliant on just a small line of products/services.

-The chart below compares the S&P 500 Dividend Aristocrats, or a list of companies that have consistently grown their dividend for the past 25 years, to the performance of the S&P 500.
-As you can see, dividend aristocrats have done well to outperform the S&P 500.
+The chart below compares the ProShares S&P 500 Dividend Aristocrats ETF (NOBL), which closely tracks the S&P 500 Dividend Aristocrats, a list of companies that have consistently grown their dividend for the past 25 years, to the performance of the S&P 500.
+Clearly, dividend aristocrats have not outperformed the S&P 500 Index, although the S&P 500 happens to include many dividend-paying companies:

-Good dividend stocks, such as those in the dividend aristocrats list, will therefore correct themselves in capital appreciation after a market downturn, and will have an easier time rebounding than growth stocks which may never recover after a severe recession.
+Regardless, good dividend stocks, such as those in the dividend aristocrats list, will have an easier time rebounding than growth stocks which may never recover after a severe recession.

 Dividend yield = Annual dividend / Current stock price